The absence of normal sense of pain; relief from and control of pain.

 Medications are given to induce an altered state of consciousness that minimizes pain and discomfort, used in conjunction with local anesthesia during minor surgeries such as biopsies, minor fracture repair, colonoscopies, EGD, and dental surgery.

 A CRNA is a licensed advanced practice nurse who administers all types of anesthesia like an anesthesiologist.
 CRNAs work with surgeons, dentists, podiatrists, and may work in collaboration with anesthesiologists.
-They have advanced training and a master’s degree, are nationally certified and take a board exam.
+They have advanced training and a master’s or doctoral degree, are nationally certified, and take a board exam.
 A CRNA is an anesthesia expert with a commitment to high standards in a demanding field.
 They administer all types of anesthesia for all types of surgical cases and provide regional anesthesia and pain management services.

 A breathing tube, usually made of flexible plastic, inserted into the trachea to provide a passageway for air and to ensure the airway remains open and protected.
 Also called tracheal tube.